Sharp shapes can make people feel tense, while round shapes often bring a sense of comfort.

 These days, I no longer judge things based on what they “should” be.
 This is not a form of giving up, but rather a surrendering of answers to nature, or perhaps a deepened tolerance.
 There are many points in the process of modeling that require judgment.
 Should this form bend here or go straight?
 As I made a series of “tolerant” decisions for each of these points, my work adopted slightly rounded shapes, with their corners removed.
 In Japan, there is an expression used to describe a person's spiritual growth and maturity: “the corners come off.”
 I feel this perfectly encapsulates what has happened with my works over the past few years.

-Over 15 years ago, my teacher taught me that “a sculpture should never bore the viewer, regardless of the angle.”
-Since then, I have strived to create harmonious and engaging shapes, even as my style has evolved.
+For many years, I have strived to create harmonious and engaging shapes.
 Today, however, I am no longer aiming for perfect harmony or beauty in my shapes.
 Instead, I strive to delve into the essence of the shape, expressing an “existence” that conveys emotions such as pleasure and sorrow, fun and transience.

 December 2024